Lekensteyn/wireguard-dissector/README.md

  - Wireshark 2.0.2 or newer (tested with Wireshark 2.3.x).
  - [luagcrypt][2] and Libgcrypt 1.7 for (optional) decryption support.

-The plan is to eventually rewrite this prototype into a dissector that is included with the main Wireshark sources.
+~~The plan is to eventually rewrite this prototype into a dissector that is included with the main Wireshark sources.~~ An improved version is included with the current development version (git master, 2.9.x).

 ## Installation and usage
 Install [wg.lua](wg.lua) in the [Wireshark plugins folder][4] (usually